CoalaWeb/coalaweb-docs/docs/joomla/extensions/contact/guide.md

 ![Figure-28b](http://cdn.coalaweb.com/images/docs/joomla-extensions/contact/cw-contact-config-updates3.png "Figure-28b"){.coalaweb-docs}

-<div class="uk-alert">TIP: To stop any typos I recommend copying and pasting it into the download ID field.</div>
+<div class="uk-alert">TIP: To stop any typos I recommend copying and pasting it from here into the download ID field.</div>

 ### <a name="options-permissions"></a>10.Component Permissions